Pakala mandal

 Pakala mandal is one of the 34 mandals in Tirupati district of the Indian state of Andhra Pradesh.
 It is under the administration of Tirupati revenue division and the headquarters are located at Pakala.

 History

-Pakala mandal used to be a part of Chittoor district and was made part of the newly formed Tirupati district on 4 April 2022.
+Pakala mandal was made part of the newly formed Tirupati district on 4 April 2022.

 Geography

 The mandal is bounded by Chandragiri, Irala, Penumuru, Pulicherla and Puthalapattu mandals.